 Director Compensation.
 Our directors who are not employees of us or our subsidiaries are entitled to receive compensation for their services as directors.
-Our directors who received such compensation in 2013 were Serena S. Connelly, Norman S. Edelcup, Edward J. Hardin, Ann Manix, Bobby D. O'Brien, George E. Poston, Glenn R. Simmons and Steven L. Watson.
-The table below reflects the annual rates of their retainers for 2013.
+Our directors who received such compensation in 2014 were Norman S. Edelcup, Loretta J. Feehan, Edward J. Hardin, Ann Manix, Bobby D. O'Brien, George E. Poston and Steven L. Watson.
+The table below reflects the annual rates of their retainers for 2014.

-3 Director etainers
+2014 Director Retainers

+#27 000

-Each director \$ 25,000
+Each director \$25,000

-Chairman of our audit committee and any member of our audit committee whom the board identified as an "audit committee financial
+Chairman of our audit committee and any member of our audit committee whom the board identified as an "audit committee"

-expert" (provided that if one person served in both capacities only one such retainer was paid) 30,000
+financial expert" (provided that if one person served in both capacities only one such retainer was paid) 30,000

+15.000

 Other members of our audit committee 15,000

 Members of our other committees 5,000